zhousarah/azure-compute-docs/articles/container-instances/container-instances-config-map.md

 ## How it works

-A config map is part of the container group profile.
-Create a container group profile with the config map settings you want to apply to a container instance.
+A config map can be included in the container properties or in a container group profile.
+Creating a container group profile with the config map settings makes applying those settings simple and easy to automate.

+### Create a container group profile with config map settings

 > [!NOTE]
 > To use [confidential containers](container-instances-confidential-overview.md) update the `sku` type to `Confidential` when creating your container group profile.